 About the Artist

-Born in Dublin in 1952, artist Janet Mullarney works between Ireland and Italy.
+Dublin-born artist Janet Mullarney (1952-2020) divided her time between Ireland and Italy.
 Largely self-taught, she attended the Accademia di Belle Arti, and Scuola Professionale di Intaglio, in Florence.
-She has exhibited extensively in Ireland, Mexico, Italy, China, and USA.
-Her public projects include the Waagstraat Project, with architect Adolfo Natalini, Gröningen; Royal Victoria Hospitals, Belfast; Saint Ultan’s Primary School, Cherry Orchard, Dublin, with architects O’Donnell+Tuomey.
-She has won many awards including the Pollock Krasner, the RHA Sculpture Award, the RUA Perpetual Silver Medal and the O’Malley Irish American Cultural award.
+She exhibited extensively in Ireland, Mexico, Italy, China, and the USA.
+She won many awards, including the Pollock Krasner, the RHA Sculpture Award, the RUA Perpetual Silver Medal and the O’Malley Irish American Cultural award.
 Her work is held in many public and private collections throughout the world and was among the first tranche of artwork purchased for collection of the newly established Irish Museum of Modern Art (IMMA) in 1992.
-She was elected a member of Aosdána in 1999 and is represented by Taylor Galleries, Dublin.
+Mullarney was elected a member of Aosdána in 1999.

 About the Editors